 The PK endpoints are standard for this type of study.

 6.4.3.2 Safety Endpoints

-The key safety endpoints are typical for phase 1 studies and will be assessed through monitoring of AEs, vital signs, ECGs, clinical laboratory assessments, C-SSRS, and physical examinations.
+The key safety endpoints are typical for phase 1 studies and will be assessed through monitoring of AEs, vital signs, 12-lead ECGs, clinical laboratory evaluations, C-SSRS, and physical examinations.